 The Prairie Madwoman

-I am a lifelong native of rural central Illinois where I live with my husband, our three teenage sons, a yellow lab, and the ghosts of my younger days.
+I am a lifelong native of rural central Illinois where I live with my husband, our three sons (one adult-ish, two high-school age), a chunky yellow lab, and the ghosts of my younger days.
 Between the cornfields and prairie, it is a place of its own secrets, which I thoroughly enjoy pursuing in my writing.
-A proud graduate of Western Illinois University (Go Leathernecks!), I studied English and Creative Writing.
+I'm a proud graduate of Western Illinois University (Go Leathernecks!) where I studied English and Creative Writing.
 There, I developed technique, structure, and, most importantly, a thick skin - creative writing seminars are no joke!

 My writing has appeared on NPR and in Writer and Peoria magazines.
 My first novel, The Things I Used to Do, is set in rural Illinois and was published on Amazon in September 2020.
-I also have a collection of a quartet of short stories, entitled Everything Anything Something Nothing, coming out in July 2021.
-My second novel, Our Own Precious Places, is also set in rural Illinois and will be coming out in late Summer/Early Fall 2021.
+My second book, a quartet of spooky short stories entitled everything anything something nothing, was released in August 2021.
+My second novel, Our Own Precious Places, is also set in rural Illinois and will be coming out (fingers crossed!) in Winter 2021-22.
 Right now, I am diligently at work on my third novel.
 You get one guess as to its setting...

-Drop me a line if you feel so inclined.
-Writing is a lonesome pursuit and we all need human contact to keep from going mad (at least completely).
+Drop me a line if you feel so inclined by using the email address below.
+Writing is a lonesome pursuit and we all need human contact to keep from going off the rails (at least completely).

 Thanks for joining the madness!